danrobdean/online-services/docs/analytics-pipeline/3-bigquery-cloud-function.md

   --gcs-bucket=[your project id]-analytics \ # Required
   --topic=cloud-function-gcs-to-bq-topic \ # Required
   --gcp=[your project id] \ # Required
-  --analytics-environment=testing \ # Optional, if omitted will pick up all environments: {testing, development, staging, development, production, live}
+  --analytics-environment=testing \ # Optional, if omitted will pick up the following environments: {testing, development, staging, development, production, live}
   --event-category=cold \ # Required
   --event-ds-start=2019-01-01 \ # Optional, if omitted will default to: 2019-01-01
   --event-ds-stop=2020-12-31 \ # Optional, if omitted will default to: 2020-12-31